 - Pause - This button pauses the exposure, you can start it again later.

 - Stop - This button stops the exposure AND saves the current data to disk

 - Abort - This button aborts an exposure.
 It DOES NOT save the data.

-Users should be aware that it is possible to write command scripts, with sequences of commands.
-This can be done either by writing Python scripts for execution by TUI (see TUI documentation), or by writing lists of instrument level commands that can be run from the Scripts/Run Commands window, either by typing in the commands in that window, or by reading them from an input file.
+Users should be aware that it is possible to write command scripts with sequences of commands.
+This can be done either by writing Python scripts for execution by TUI (see TUI documentation), or by writing lists of instrument level commands that can be run from the Run Commands window.
+This window is in the TUI menu under Scripts.
+Users can either type in the commands in that window, or read them from an input file.
 A list of useful instrument level commands is given in Appendix C .